ITfoxtec/FoxIDs/docs/token-exchange.md

 ![Token exchange, SAML 2.0 to Access token by trust](images/token-exchange-saml-by-trust.svg)

-There is a resource in the track but the external defined SAML 2.0 application is NOT allowed to call the resource directly.
+There is a resource in the environment but the external defined SAML 2.0 application is NOT allowed to call the resource directly.
 First an SAML 2.0 authentication method is configured to trust the Identity Provider (IdP) and the SP issuer is configured to match the external SAML 2.0 applications audience.
 The flowing external trust example is a trust to a Foxids SAML 2.0 application registration.